 Using IATF 16949 quality management, a robust sensor assembly with an optical level sensor was produced for Tridec.
 This challenge is a good example of a modern steering aid that is the precursor to autonomous driving.

-Discover how smart steering systems and wheel suspensions make road transport easier, cheaper and more sustainable.
+Discover how to make it cheaper and more sustainable.